Fairbanks, Alaska: Climate

-The average first and last dates with a freezing temperature are September 11 and May 14, respectively, allowing a growing season of 119 days, although freezes have occurred in June, July, and August; the last light frost is often in early June; and the first light fall frost is often in late August or early September.
+The average first and last dates with a freezing temperature are September 11 and May 14, respectively, allowing an average growing season of 119 days.
+However, freezes have occurred in June, July, and August; the last light frost is often in early June; and the first light fall frost is often in late August or early September.
 The plant hardiness zone is 2 with annual mean minimums below -40.